BOOMHUNK/react-ibm-multiple-bundler-boilerplates/README.md

 # Carbon Component Dev

-## A sample react project boilerplate, configured to corporate typescript, sass, babel, and vite.js while we develope some customized react components based on Carbon for React by IBM
+## A sample react project boilerplate
+configured to corporate typescript, sass, babel, and vite.js while we develope some customized react components based on Carbon for React by IBM

 ## Requirements
 - (recommended) pnpm to be installed using ```npm install -g pnpm```